YaarPatandarAA/Twittermenti-iOS12/README.md

 ## What is learned

-* How to use create Machine Learning models using Apple CreateML
+* How to use Machine Learning models using Apple CreateML
-* How to use created ML Model with Apple CoreML
+* How to use ML Model with Apple CoreML
 * Learn how to parse twitter JSON for tweets
 * Use MLModel to analyze tweets